5 MOVES TO TIGHT AND TONED HAMSTRINGS

 My training tips for lifting your backside and creating impressive legs is to make sure you hit your hamstrings regularly, they should not be neglected!!
 The hamstrings really define the back of the leg when worked properly.

 The hamstrings are not one single muscle, but a group of muscles with multiple functions.

 Tightening and toning the back of your thighs will not only streamline the back of your legs your legs, but is vital for explosiveness, sprinting, jumping, and even low-back health.

-THESE ARE My TOP 5 FAVORITE MOVES TO TIGHTEN AND TONE YOUR HAMSTRINGS….
+MY TOP 5 FAVORITE MOVES TO TIGHTEN AND TONE YOUR HAMSTRINGS

 1. Romanian Deadlifts (stiff legged deadlift) – My favorite exercise!
 REALLY targets those hammies!